Anxiety can rule not only your child's life, but it can rule your life as well.

 This course touched on many of those things but in a child friendly way.
 We have now given his anxiety a name, and we talk about it that way now.
 It seems to already be helping him and we are only on day 3 since that lesson!

 I definitely recommend this course to any parent out there who wants to help their anxious child.
 The tools you will gain from it will without a doubt enable you and your child to take on the beast that is childhood anxiety."

 -Crystal, Mother of two beautiful and now less anxious children

 "Being a Child Therapist, there are times when it is helpful to reach out to other professionals as a resource.
 Natasha Daniels is always my go to person when it comes to anxiety questions.
 Natasha's ability to assess a child for anxiety and her knowledge of possible interventions has made her a valuable resource to therapists and families."

 -Sandie Miller, LCSW Child Therapist

-I am the creator of the website AT Parenting Survival, AT Parenting Survival Podcast and the Youtube channel, Anxiety & OCD Support.
-I support over a thousand parents raising kids with anxiety or OCD in my online membership AT Parenting Community.
+She is the creator of the popular website AT Parenting Survival, As well as the host to the top rated show AT Parenting Survival Podcast and the Youtube channel, Anxiety & OCD Support.
+She also gives in-depth support to thousands of parents raising kids with anxiety or OCD in her online membership AT Parenting Community.